microsoft/CopilotHackathon/challenges/eshop/eshop.md

 ### 1. Choose a programming language of your choice.

 ### 2. Topic selected is beer.
-You can use the json beers.json in the root of the project to get the list of beers for building the Rest API.
+You can use the beers.json file in the root of the eshop project to get the list of beers for building the Rest API.

 ###  3. Develop the shop cart.
 You can use the following steps as a guide:

-        - Create an API Rest with methods to:
+        - Create a Rest API with methods to:
-            - get the beers list with page offset and limit.
+            - Get the beers list with page offset and limit.
-            - get beer details by id.
+            - Get beer details by id.
             - Search beers by name, description, tagline, food_pairing, price.
         - Create a list of products in the main page.
         - Create a search bar to filter the products.